 After Prom 2022

-All Juniors, Seniors and their guest and invited to attend.
+All Juniors, Seniors and their guest are invited to attend.
 All food, drinks, entertainment, activities plus the opportunity to win great prizes are included in the $15 ticket price.

 Come check out the decorations, activities and enter to win prizes for you and your student.
 We welcome all parents, administrators, teachers, donors and community to the walk-thru.